rakdev7/RootCodingTest/README.md

 I have written a few test cases to demostrate my unit testing skills. _These are just a **sample** to showcase the fact that I can write more unit tests if needed which thoroughly test the application code._

 P.S.
-If you want to replace input.txt with a file with different name, go to `ViewController.swift` and replace the name of the file here - `static let kinputFileType = "input"`
+If you want to replace input.txt with a file with different name, go to `ViewController.swift` and replace the name of the file here - `static let kinputFileName = "input"`